EPCCed/intro_to_cp2k/day2/README.md

 [here](https://github.com/cp2k/cp2k/tree/support/v8.1/tests).

 These cover inputs to test nearly all the functionality in the code and these may be used as a way to see input set ups for more niche options.
+Be wary of the paramters set here as they may not be to a production standard.

 ### CP2K Google group